Southampton - Brighton: How to watch, injury news, odds, prediction

 Team news

 Southampton have a few new injury issues with Danny Ings out for the next few weeks.
-He joins Theo Walcott, Oriol Romeu, Will Smallbone and Michael Obafemi on the sidelines.
-Moussa Djenepo is a doubt after picking up a knock at Man City.
+He joins Theo Walcott, Oriol Romeu, Will Smallbone, and Michael Obafemi on the sidelines.

 Brighton have new injury issues too as Tariq Lamptey has suffered a setback and is expected to miss the rest of the season due to hamstring surgery.
 He joins Solly March on the sidelines.
 Aaron Connolly has a rib injury and is out until early April, while Adam Webster and Florin Andone remain out.